mbernardes19/react-native-push-notification/README.md

 | **2.0.2**         | **0.30, 0.31, 0.32** | [Open](https://github.com/zo0r/react-native-push-notification/blob/a0f7d44e904ba0b92933518e5bf6b444f1c90abb/README.md) |
 | **>= 2.1.0**      | **>= 0.33**          | [Open](https://github.com/zo0r/react-native-push-notification/blob/a359e5c00954aa324136eaa9808333d6ca246171/README.md) |

 ## Changelog

 Changelog is available from version 3.1.3 here: [Changelog](https://github.com/zo0r/react-native-push-notification/blob/master/CHANGELOG.md)

-## Installation

-`npm install --save react-native-push-notification` or `yarn add react-native-push-notification`

-TODO note about RN >= 60

-`react-native link react-native-push-notification`

-**NOTE: For Android, you will still have to manually update the AndroidManifest.xml (as below) in order to use Scheduled Notifications.**

 ## Issues

 Having a problem?
 Read the [troubleshooting](./trouble-shooting.md) guide before raising an issue.

 ## Pull Requests

 [Please read...](./submitting-a-pull-request.md)

+## Example app

+Example folder contains an example app to demonstrate how to use this package.
+The notification Handling is done in `NotifService.js`.
+For Remote notifications, configure your SenderId in `app.json`.
+You can also edit it directly in the app.
+To send Push notifications, you can use the online tool [PushWatch](https://www.pushwatch.com/gcm/).

+Please test your PRs with this example app before submitting them.
+It'll help maintaining this repo.

+## Installation

+`npm install --save react-native-push-notification` or `yarn add react-native-push-notification`

+Manualy linking for projects with RN version < 60 `react-native link react-native-push-notification`

+**NOTE: For Android, you will still have to manually update the AndroidManifest.xml (as below) in order to use Scheduled Notifications.**

-## iOS manual Installation
+### iOS manual Installation

 The component uses PushNotificationIOS for the iOS part.

 [Please see: PushNotificationIOS](https://github.com/react-native-community/react-native-push-notification-ios)

-## Android manual Installation
+### Android manual Installation

 **NOTE: `play-service-gcm` and `firebase-messaging`, prior to version 15 requires to have the same version number in order to work correctly at build time and at run time.
 To use a specific version:**